-Within the NHS, Lindsey has worked in a CAMHS team, a specialist team working with adopted and fostered children, at the Royal Marsden Hospital with children and adults with a cancer diagnosis, a specialist trauma service for adults, and a specialist team undertaking court assessments with children and families.
+Within the NHS, Lindsey has worked in a child and adolescent mental health (CAMH) team, a specialist team working with adopted and fostered children, at the Royal Marsden Hospital with children and adults with a cancer diagnosis, a specialist trauma service for adults, and a specialist team undertaking court assessments with children and families.
 Outside of the NHS, Lindsey has worked for an adoption agency, an agency supporting families where a child has experienced a brain injury, and also for a childhood bereavement charity.

-Lindsey works in an integrative way, which means she draws upon a number of different therapeutic ideas and techniques (e.g. cognitive-behavioural therapy, narrative, systemic and attachment), and adapts her therapeutic style to best fit for each child, young person and family she works with.
-This considers the neuropsychological and physical needs of each family member.
-Lindsey has had specialist training in treatments for Post-Traumatic Stress Disorder (i.e. EMDR, TF-CBT, and NET), and has experience of using these approaches with both children and adults.
-Above all, Lindsey aims to build a warm, non-judgemental and safe space to explore any difficulties and potential solutions and is passionate about working in a collaborative way.
+Lindsey works in an integrative way, which means she draws upon a number of different therapeutic ideas and techniques (e.g. cognitive-behavioural therapy, narrative, systemic and attachment approaches), and adapts her therapeutic style to best fit for each child, young person and family she works with.
+Lindsey has had specialist training in treatments for post-traumatic stress disorder (i.e. EMDR, TF-CBT, and NET), and has experience of using these approaches with both children and adults.

 Wood, L., Byram, V., Gosling, A.S., & Stokes J. (2012).
 Continuing Bonds after Suicide Bereavement in Childhood.
 Death Studies, 36.